Babek (film)

-Babek (Babək) is a 1979 Azerbaijani historical drama film directed by Eldar Guliyev.
+Babek (Babək) is a 1979 Soviet historical drama film directed by Eldar Guliyev.
 A joint production between Azerbaijanfilm and Mosfilm, Babek is the most expensive film produced in Azerbaijan SSR.
 It stars Rasim Balayev in the title role with Hasanagha Turabov playing Abbasid general Afshin.
 The screenplay was written by novelist Anvar Mammadkhanli.

 The film is based on the life of revolutionary leader Babak Khorramdin, whose rebellion against the Abbasid Caliphate spread throughout Iran and Azerbaijan, spanning more than two decades.
 Under the leadership of Babak, the Khurramiyyah movement strived for an end to despotic foreign rule.
 However, the rebellion was suppressed with military force by Iranian general Haydar ibn Kawus al-Afshin.

 Babek is widely considered to be one of the greatest films of Azerbaijani cinema.
 The film's cultural impact and legacy still endures in Azerbaijan.

 Plot

 Babak is represented as a national hero who fought for social equality and common ownership.
 He is also a hero fighting for the freedom of Azerbaijan against Arab invaders.
 The film depicts how Babak joins Khurramis, how he rises to the top of the movement, his struggle against various Arab commanders send from Baghdad, and lastly his capture and execution.